Historical Perspectives: Japanese Internment

 Extension Activity

-Have some groups write bio-poems from the perspectives of either: Prime Minister Mackenzie King, or a white BC resident.
-These perspectives require more inferring from the sources presented in the video, but they can also reveal presentist thinking.
-For example, a white BC resident at the time would not have likely described themselves as “I am a racist.”
+Have some groups write bio-poems from the perspectives of either: Prime Minister Mackenzie King, or a settler B.C. resident.
+These perspectives require more inference from the sources presented in the video, but they can also reveal presentist thinking.
+For example, a settler B.C. resident at the time would not have likely described themselves as “a racist.”
 This conflict between students’ own presentist views and the views of people in the past can help them to understand the motivations for past events.
-It’s important to emphasize that understanding the motivations is not the same as condoning the past actions.
+It’s important to emphasize that understanding motivations is not the same as condoning past actions.

 Assessment

-To assess the bio-poem, students should use the peer evaluation checklists to ensure quality.
-Each line of the poem must be supported by evidence from the film, and should add something new to our understanding of that person.
+To assess the bio-poem, students should use the peer evaluation checklist to ensure quality.
+Each line of the poem must be supported by evidence from the film and should add something new to their understanding of that person.